 504 upstream request timeouterror.

-Released 29 September 2020
+Released 29 September 2020.

 - Filter the Nodes page.
 You can now apply custom filter combinations to your nodes table and zero in on the node data that's most relevant to your work.
 Available filters include fact value, most recent node change status, operating system, PE server, node group, and no-op status.

-- Snapshots.
+Snapshots.
 Snapshots are point-in-time backups of your Continuous Delivery for PE deployment, which can be used to roll back

 to a previous state.
 You can create snapshots manually or set up a schedule

+to capture them automatically.
+To get started, see Configure rollback snapshots.
 CAUTION: Snapshots are a beta feature.
 As such, they may not be fully documented or work as expected; please explore them at your own risk.

 - Simplified port configuration for new installations.
 The webhook service now defaults to HTTP on port 8000 and can be switched to HTTPS on the same port.
 In new offline installations, the local registry is exposed on port 9001 for job hardware agents.
-No action is required for existing installations that use webhook or registry hostnames; existing configurations will work as previously.
+No action is required for existing installations that use webhook or registry hostnames; existing configurations work as they did previously.